 Tip #2: Remember that for checking accounts, you subtract withdrawals and add deposits.
 However, for credit card accounts, you will add transactions, and only subtract payments or refunds made to the account.

 Bill Recorder/Upcoming Bills

 I use this page to write in my monthly bills so that I don’t forget to pay them.
 As you can see in the example below, I enter the due date of the bill and bill name/type.
-This is followed by a space for a check mark which is entered once it is paid.
+This is followed by the amount and then a space for a checkmark which I write in once the bill is paid.

-If you are a daily planner user like me, you can use this bill recorder to enter any bills to paid into it as well.
-In this way, you ave two reminders for upcoming bills.
+If you are a daily planner user like me, you can use this bill recorder to enter any bills to be paid that day.
+In this way, you have two reminders for upcoming bills.
 I am big on paying my bills on time…it’s such a boost to one’s credit score when you do.

-Tip #1: After checking off a reoccurring monthly, enter it again at the end of the bill recorder so that you don’t forget to enter it later.
+Tip #1: After checking off a reoccurring monthly, enter it again at the end of the bill recorder.

 Tip#2: Skip lines on your bill recorder so that if you forget to enter a bill or an unexpected bill shows up, you have a space to enter them in.